 #11 Walk down the streets of Porto with music in your ears

 And there you have it, some of the best things to do in Porto this October are right here.
 But oooh, this list could go on forever.

-Enjoy your time in Porto,
+Enjoy your stay in town!

 Taste Porto Foodie Team